Same-Page/client/README.md

 Now you should see the client running on localhost:3210, the chatbox should also show up there.

 The client is talking to the official backend by default.
 If you want the client to talk to your local backend, it's very easy.
-Instead of `npm start`, type `npm start --local-backend`.
+Instead of `npm start`, type `npm start:dev`.
 Then it will be talking to your localhost:8080 for websocket connections for live chat feature and localhost:8081 for ajax calls for all other purposes.
 So you need to have those running.
 Please read the next section to learn how to run backend locally.

 ### Run websocket server locally for live chat